tailor your degree to what's important to you

 - CEE 666 Aquatic Geochemistry (3 credits)

-- Environmental Health Specialization – Two additional courses (not including the one required core environmental health class) in a graduate level field are required.
-Suggested additional classes are listed below, but not all classes are offered on a regular basis.
+- Epidemiology & Environmental Health Specialization – Two additional courses (not including the core environmental health classes) in a graduate level field are required.
+Suggested additional classes are listed below.
 Other classes not listed here may be substituted with approval by the EEH Chair.

 - ENVIRON 538 Global Environmental Health: Economics and Policy (3 credits)